Global Campus of Human Rights EU-UN Fellowship Programme 2021 – Autumn Session

 NOT have had a prior working relation (including internship) longer than 6 weeks with any EU institutions;

 have excellent knowledge of English and working knowledge of French;

 cannot exceed one year of remunerated full-time professional experience after the BA level.

-With the intention of acknowledging concerns arising from the coronavirus pandemic and the containment measures adopted worldwide, a deferral option may be available to the selected fellows for fall 2020.
-In case travel restrictions or other insurmountable COVID-19 related obstacles are still in place at the time of the planned departure to New York or Geneva, the beginning of the fellowship can be deferred by a maximum of two weeks.
-If this two-week period is not enough to overcome these COVID-19 related complications and assure compliance with health and safety norms, the selected fellows will have the option, in concertation with the Global Campus and the EU Delegation, to defer their place and start the Programme in February 2021.
+With the intention of acknowledging concerns arising from the coronavirus pandemic and the containment measures adopted worldwide, a deferral option may be available to the selected fellow for fall 2021.
+In case travel restrictions or other insurmountable COVID-19 related obstacles are still in place at the time of the planned departure to Geneva or New York, the beginning of the fellowship can be deferred by a maximum of two weeks.
+If this two-week period is not enough to overcome these COVID-19 related complications and assure compliance with health and safety norms, the selected fellow will have the option, in concertation with the Global Campus and the EU Delegation, to defer his/her place and start the Programme in February/July 2022.